Skip to main content

 AI Dispatch Optimization

-ServiceTitan's Dispatch Pro uses machine learning to optimize technician routing and job assignment based on skill level, travel time, job history, and customer value.
-ServiceTitan reports 67% more jobs booked per day in pilot deployments using Dispatch Pro versus manual dispatch.
-At 20+ technicians, route optimization compounds: each incremental job per day per technician represents significant annual revenue impact.
+ServiceTitan's Dispatch Pro optimizes routing and job assignment by skill level, travel time, job history, and customer value.
+ServiceTitan reports 67% more jobs per day in pilots.
+Compounding impact at 20+ technicians.

 AI Diagnostics Assistance